flaviostutz/monotag/README.md

   -v, --verbose                       Run with verbose logging
                                                       [boolean] [default: false]
   -d, --path                          File path inside repo to consider when
                                       analysing changes.
-Commits that don't
-                                      touch files in this path will be ignored.
+Can be a list separated by ','.
+Commits that don't touch files in this path will be ignored.
 Defaults to current dir.
+E.g.:
-                                                      [string] [default: "auto"]
+                                      services/service1,shared/libs                                                      [string] [default: "auto"]
   -f, --from-ref                      Starting point ref for analysing changes
                                       in commits.
 Defaults to auto, which will be last version with this same tag prefix